My own Investigation

 Mr Warren: I’d just like to say, though, we say “only if they agree” — we never gave them the opportunity to agree.

-These exchanges demonstrate that the AFP never formally submitted a MAR from the Australian Attorney-General to the Mozambique Attorney-General, even though the official revised SERNIC report had already classified Elly’s death as homicide in April 2017.
-The AFP Action Sheet references this critical report only as a generic “Mozambique document,” masking its true significance.
+These exchanges demonstrate that the AFP never formally submitted a MAR from the Australian Attorney-General to the Mozambique Attorney-General, even though the official revised SERNIC report had already classified Elly’s death as “homicide” in April 2017.

-The contradictions between the SERNIC reports, the deliberate exclusion of critical evidence, and the AFP’s failure to submit a formal MAR proved beyond doubt that my daughter’s death was not properly investigated.
-The family was misled, denied justice, and left without answers, while critical investigative opportunities were squandered.
+The contradictions between the SERNIC police reports, the deliberate exclusion of critical evidence, and the AFP’s failure to submit a formal MAR prove beyond doubt that my daughter’s death was never properly investigated and given no real opportunity for justice.
+The family was misled, denied answers, and left without justice, while critical investigative opportunities were squandered.
+The AFP Action Sheet references this critical SERNIC revised police report dated 10th April 2017, reducing a formal homicide finding to a generic “Mozambique document” and masking its true significance.

 The AFP lawyer took full advantage of describing the 10th April 2017 document as a “Mozambique document” from a doctor, when in fact it is an official SERNIC police report.
 At the inquest, the AFP lawyer attempted to mislead the coroner by downplaying the report’s status.
 The document is a formal police report from Mozambique’s top criminal investigation authority, explicitly stating homicide, yet the AFP action sheet refers to it generically, omitting the issuing authority, the homicide determination, and its case file number, 775/2016.